Complete puppy buying guide

 Shots

-Puppies need a series of three core shots, plus rabies, in the first four months of life.
+Puppies need a series of three core shots (the essential vaccinations every puppy needs: distemper, parvovirus, and rabies), plus rabies (a fatal viral disease; every state requires vaccination by law), in the first four months of life.
 Your vet handles the schedule.
 The seller should give you a vaccination record signed by their vet, listing every shot and the date.AVMA: Vaccinating Your Pet

 Health tests